youssefGabr2020/Assessment-3/README.md

 ### Further Improvements:

--One aspect to further improve is updating the distance and angle readings from the sensor and displaying them on the output.
+1. One aspect to further improve is updating the distance and angle readings from the sensor and displaying them on the output.
--Improve smoothness of motion of the robot for better visuals.
+2. Improve smoothness of motion of the robot for better visuals.
--
+3. Add more than one way to avoid obstacles instead of only turning right.